This post may contain affiliate links for which I may receive a commission at no extra cost to you.

 Duplicate content is the similar blog content which appears in search engines in form of multiple urls.
 When the same blog content appears more than once on the Internet it leads to duplicate content.
 It confuses the search engines as they do not understand which version of the blog post is more appropriate for the search queries and which one to show in the search results thus affecting the ranking of the web page.Example of duplicate content url:

 Here both the url points towards the same blog content.
 But for search engine, it is a different url as the later one comes with the id of the blog post.

 DOES DUPLICATE CONTENT AFFECT SEO?

-The trust value, authority of post also gets parted when multiple url are present on the web.
+The trust value, the authority of post also gets parted when multiple urls are present on the web.